craveytrain/craveytrain.com/content/posts/naked.md

 Which brings me to my last point.
 Style, I have none.
 Well, more specifically, my blog has none but hey... if the shoe fits...
 I will eventually style this blog but I didn't want it to get in the way of my content or hold me up.
 So I have decided to launch the site naked.
 This will force me to concentrate on markup and content of the site, making sure I have things as appropriate as possible, then layering on the design.

 So, here's to hoping I actually stick with it this time.
-Oh, and stop picturing me naked.
+Oh, and stop picturing my site naked.